huzaifahazelGit/react-native-user-detector-active-inactive/README.md

   style?: StyleProp<ViewStyle>;
   /**
    * If it's explicitly set to `true` than you may check to console when timer running,
-   * It defaults to true for ease of checking time  when set to props  .
+   *  It defaults to false  when set to props than not showing timer in console   .
    */

   consoleTimer?: boolean;